bryanapperson/blog/content/blog/hiking-to-ciudad-perdida-the-lost-city.md

 {{< figure src="/images/ciudad-perdida/big-spider.jpg" caption="Say cheese" >}}

 Our path continued, traversing a few more miles in the sweltering heat of the exposed pasture.
 The relief was palpable when we reached the border of Wiwa and Kogi lands.
 This zone was under permacultural cultivation and the forest canopy was in tact.
 The perceived and effective temperature of the August sun in Colombia was much reduced.
 We started to pass creeks, rivers and springs unused for intensive agriculture.
 Our indigenous guide drank directly from the springs.
 Though our minds still felt a need to pass the water through chemical and mechanical purification, perhaps out of fear of the unknown.
+We had a few stops along the way to eat succulent fruits, which helped me immensely.

 Towards the waning of the day, we began passing by Kogi settlements.
 Most of the tribe still lives in the traditional fashion.
 It was explained to us that the elect and the Mamos are the solitary ones burdened by interacting with the external world.
 Utilizing unnatural or composite materials to deliver opportunity to the community and export their ideas.
 We got a glimpse into a reflection what life in precolonial Colombia might have been like.
 At this point there were no more motorcycles or cars, all transit was powered by human or mule.